Robin Padilla: Senate of the Philippines (2022–present)

+Padilla took his oath as president of the Partido Demokratiko Pilipino (PDP) party, according to a press release from his office dated July 24, 2024.

-Legalizing Medical Marijuana
+Legalizing medical cannabis

-Padilla, in filing Senate Bill 230, sought the legalization of medical cannabis (marijuana) not only as an affordable cure for various medical ailments, but also as a potential source of revenues the Philippine government needs to fund its programs.

-He noted that for the Philippines' proposed national budget for 2023, the government needs P5.268 trillion in funding for its various programs to create jobs, invest in infrastructure and digitalization, and set up other projects in line with its eight-point socioeconomic agenda - but with only P3.632 trillion coming from revenues and P2.207 trillion from borrowings.
-Also, he pointed out that many government-owned and controlled corporations (GOCCs) have lost money, with subsidies to 80 GOCCs reaching P212 billion in 2021 alone, but these GOCCs generated only P38 billion or 18% in dividends.
-He lamented the GOCCs had net losses of some P33 billion.

-The lawmaker likewise pointed out the health benefits of medical cannabis, based on 29,802 publications on the matter since 1829 - including US studies from 2016 to 2019, showing cannabis has "moderate to high quality of evidence of efficacy, effectiveness, and safety" in medical conditions where its use is allowed.
-He pointed out as well that the United Nations Commission on Narcotic Drugs removed cannabis from the list of dangerous drugs in December 2020, even as cannabis has been used as medicine for more than 3,000 years.
-Also, he said the medical use of cannabis has been legal in 70 countries, with 4.4 million patients with access to legal cannabis products - yet these do not include Filipinos.
+Padilla has filed a bill to legalize medical cannabis in the Philippines and has proposed Israel's policy as its model.
+Padilla, however, clarified that he still considers cannabis or marijuana as a dangerous drug.
+The Medical Cannabis Party however argued that the penalties proposed in the bill makes cannabis more inaccessible and exacerbate the stigma against cannabis use.

 Charter change

 Padilla started holding hearings on amendments to the 1987 Constitution, in his capacity as chairman of the Senate Committee on Constitutional Amendments and Revision of Codes.
 He has indicated he will hold hearings in the provinces, to make sure all Filipinos understand the issue and have a say on the matter.
+He is focusing on changing the Charter's economic provisions.

-Fighting fake news
+Fake news

 Padilla sought an inter-agency effort in fighting fake news, and sought a probe into the matter.
 This was contained in his Senate Resolution 191, which he filed in September.
 He is poised to lead the probe as chairman of the Senate Committee on Public Information and Mass Media.

 He also called on other institutions like the news industry and educational institutions to do their part against fake news.

-Upholding Rights for Muslims
+Mandatory ROTC

+The re-imposition of mandatory Reserve Officers' Training Corps (ROTC) training has been one of Padilla's advocacy when he ran for Senator.
+Due to the ROTC bill still pending on Congress, Padilla in March 2024 launched his own Basic Citizen Military Training which will have volunteers which will serve the needs of the Senate.

+Muslim rights

 Padilla filed Senate Bill 1273 seeking more cemeteries for Muslims and indigenous people (IPs) to ensure that proper burial in accordance with their customs and tradition will be observed.

-Defending Rights of Showbiz Workers
+Rights of entertainment industry workers

 Padilla filed Senate Bill 450, the proposed "Eddie Garcia Law," which outlined safety measures and other benefits for workers in the Philippine entertainment industry to protect the welfare of actors and workers in the industry.